 This is the only port which needs to be opened (or mapped to the container) for the application to work.

 $PORT environment variable to the port to which the application should bind, the session can be configured with

 We recommend setting up the application so that it never modifies its data directly.
-A good practice is to modify the source data before loading it in atoti, and then create watchers for the application to ingest the changes made to the source data.
-The Watch local files guide shows an example of how to create watchers.
+A good practice is to modify the source data before loading it in Atoti, and then create watchers for the application to ingest the changes made to the source data.
+See how to Watch local files.

 Setting up data flow like this has two main advantages:

 Changes are persisted, which means that if the application restarts for any reason, the data contained in the Atoti session will be the same before and after the restart.

 If multiple instances of the application need to be deployed (behind a load balancer for example), it’s easier to ensure that all the applications contain the same data by having them read the same files, rather than trying to apply the same changes to each instance.

 Likewise, if security has been set up on the session, we also recommend keeping the roles and restrictions in a file and using a watcher and

 atoti.Session.security to keep the roles in the session up to date with those in the file.